-AI Visibility Playbook: Proven Strategies for Brand Reach
+AI Search Visibility Playbook: Proven Strategies for Brand Reach

 AI is the new gatekeeper.
 It controls what your customers see.
-AI Visibility is the strategic use of AI to increase your discoverability.
-It establishes your authority across the digital ecosystem.
+AI search visibility is the practical work of making your brand easier to trust, retrieve, and cite across answer engines.

 If you ignore this, you risk invisibility.
-You lose customers to competitors who adapt.
+You lose customers to competitors who adapt faster.
 I have the solution.
 I am here to share the playbook that works.

 The Core Insight: AI Has a "Personality Detector"

 You must understand this.
 If you try to appeal to everyone, you appeal to no one.
-You must align your content with the specific persona the AI adopts for your category.
+You need to align the page type, proof stack, and wording to the query family you actually want to win.

 Do not guess.
 Use this prompt to audit your current status.